How to Get the Best Deal

 loan not closing.
 No amount of savings would cover the stress and the

 hassle of a delayed closing.
-Whatever

 lender you choose, it really helps to get the loan process going early on in